rashisharma30/Data-analysis-case-study/README.md

-These are a few case study[EDA] that I have done as part of my Data analysis course journey.
+These are a few case study[EDA] and projects that I have done as part of my Data analysis course journey.